mysociety/alaveteli/doc/INSTALL.md

     SetEnvIf User-Agent ".*MSIE.*" nokeepalive ssl-unclean-shutdown
 </VirtualHost>

-Notice the line "RequestHeader" that sets the X_FORWARDED_PROTO header.
+Notice the line "RequestHeader" that sets the X-Forwarded-Proto header.
 This is important.
 This ultimately tells Rails that it's serving a page over https and so it knows to include that in any absolute urls it serves.

 Some
 [production server best practice notes](https://github.com/mysociety/alaveteli/wiki/Production-Server-Best-Practices)